Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (b) Meets the definition of an eligible employee under a separate OEBB rule or under a collective bargaining agreement or documented district policy in effect on January 31, 2008; or

 (c) Is an employee of a community college who is covered under a collectively bargained contract and has worked a class load of between 25 percent and 49 percent for a minimum period of two years and is expected to continue to work a class load of at least 25 percent.
-Coverage is limited to medical to include Kaiser Medical Plan 1A (where available), ODS Medical Plan 8 and ODS Medical Plan 9.
+Coverage is limited to medical to include Kaiser Medical Plan 2 (where available), Moda Health Cedar Plan, Moda Health Dogwood Plan, or Moda Health Evergreen Plan.
+Moda Health Evergreen Plan can only be elected if the eligible employee is eligible for and actively contributing to a Health Savings Account (HSA).
 The tiered rate structure will apply to all medical plans.

 (a) Not Medicare-eligible; or